 We also mount SSH keys from a Kubernetes Secret into containers that do git clone over SSH, and a GitHub token Secret into containers that hit the GitHub API.

 The agent pod uses the same service account as the controller.
-So every container in the build pod inherits the controllers IRSA role.
+So every container in the build pod inherits the controllers IRSA role automatically.
 AWS API calls from inside any of them just work.
 No extra credential plumbing per pipeline.
+This is the single biggest reason we set up IRSA on the controller in the first place.

 Picking a Container in the Pipeline